-The SCAR Executive Committee, meeting in Sofia, Bulgaria (July 11-13, 2005) approved the distribution of this draft for consultation by e-mail with national committees and delegates, with the aim of providing a final version for the XXIX Delegates' meeting in Hobart (July 2006).
-The Executive Committee noted that depending on consultation with and feedback from COMNAP, the draft may be modified in future to take COMNAP requirements into account.
+This document was approved in draft by the SCAR Executive Committee meeting in Sofia in July 2005, and circulated by e-mail for consultation with national committees and delegates in August 2005.
+The final version was approved by the XXIX Delegates' meeting in Hobart (July 2006), pending minor amendments.
+Delegates noted that depending on consultation with and feedback from COMNAP, the draft may be modified in future to take COMNAP requirements into account.